 Need to vent about the “Chair Force” (Air Force teasing)?
 Or hype up a buddy with “Hooah!”
 (Armor-speak for heck yeah)?
 This slang’s the glue that turns strangers into a squad.

-At its core, it’s proof that even in the toughest jobs, humor and creativity keep people going, one salty acronym at a time. 😉
+Some Military slangs, are proof that even in the toughest jobs, humor and creativity keep people going, one salty acronym at a time.

 1. FUBAR